shrirang-s/FitNessTracker/README.md

 GET    /api/exercises/{id}/history             All sets logged for an exercise
 ```

----

-## Design Decisions

-**Why separate Repositories from Services?**
-Services contain *why* (business rules).
-Repositories contain *how* (SQL/EF).
-Swapping SQLite for Postgres only touches repositories.

-**Why DTOs instead of returning entities?**
-Entities are coupled to the DB schema.
-DTOs are the API contract.
-Adding a DB column doesn't accidentally expose it to clients.

-**Why interfaces on everything?**
-Enables dependency injection and unit testing — you can mock `IExerciseRepository` without hitting the DB.

-**Why SQLite?**
-Zero setup.
-Anyone can clone and run immediately.
-For production, swap the connection string and EF provider for Postgres or SQL Server — no other code changes needed.

-**Delete behaviour:**
-- Deleting a session cascades to its sets (they're meaningless without the session)
-- Deleting an exercise is restricted if it has logged sets (protects workout history)

----

 ## Muscle Group Images

 Exercise detail pages display public domain anatomy diagrams sourced from: